 Act vs Law

+The difference between act and law exist in their formation.
 Law is a word that is easily understood by common people.
 It is a piece of legislation that is binding upon people and is followed by all.
 It has provisions that are applicable on people in different circumstances.
 Laws are made by the legislators who are the members of the parliament.
-Many people cannot make out difference between law and Act as they believe both are same and interchangeable.
+Many people cannot make out the difference between a Law and an Act as they believe both are same and interchangeable.
 Well, they are right to an extent as Acts of Parliament are a type of Law and there are other types of legislation also.
 This article will try to clarify the doubts people have regarding differences between Act and law.

 If you talk to a legal person, he will tell you that there is not much to choose between an Act and a law.
 This is because an Act is a law of the land.
 Let us see how.

 What is a Law?

 A law is a system of regulations that are made to govern people, to help them in their conduct according to the norms of the society.
 Laws are generally for the protection of people and to maintain public order.
 Laws are there to guide and protect people.
 Laws are more general in nature, and they are not complicated.
 We get to see what we should do and should not do directly.
 For example, walking on the railway line is prohibited.
 Here, we see that walking on the railway line is prohibited.
 We do not have to spend time trying to understand it as it is simple and direct.

 On the other hand, Act is a piece of legislation that is more specific and applies to particular circumstances and specific people.
 For example, there are laws against drunk driving and people are aware of them while DUI is the specific Act that pertains to drunk driving.
 Furthermore, Acts are made by the government, to let people know about provisions pertaining to a specific situation, and how and why public is required to follow these mandatory rules and regulations.